bjornmeansbear/sentence-a-day/README.md

 20190725 okay, again I have been presented with the fact that action is important. connection is important. being out in the world doing is important. stop thinking and goofing off so much and do. even if its just "fix the house" or "sew that pant leg" that is better than theorizing a million other potential better things...
 20190726 Is graphic designing that important? is liberating the design workflow that important? if we were to say, be spending money on FLOS instead of proprietary; does it make a difference? what would we make? are there software tools that make it easier to solve "real" problem? "appropriate" problems?
 How to create appropriate technological technology for digital designing and computer based workflows???
 20190727 So much to do.
 I finally have a computer working closer to how I need/want -- but is it too extreme? is it sustainable to have spent all this time and effort? what have I learned? what have I done? who am I going to convince? who will I convert? is that the point?
 I don't actually make/design anything? how to get back to that!?
+20190728 is doing this shite house maintenance actually "sustainable" -- what am I saving other than cheapess!?
+20190729 strange thoughts. not enough time. how o get more mindful for real; how might it help me be more of an activist?
+20190730 great conversation today with Marc (last name!?) -- more proof that I need to figre out how to really do more! act more! activise more!
+20190731 I am out of ideas.

+## August
+20190801 I still don't know what sustainable design looks like.
+20190802 does that thread still matter? is that still worth picking at?
+20190803 should I instead be asking what does sustainable design act like? feel like? how does sustainable design sustain its goals out in the world?
+20190804 Okay, well then, an aesthetic CAN do that duty of ideology carrying.
+20190805 why do people eat lobster?
+20190806 How have things become so complex? things are complex in ways that no single person can do anything about/with anymore.
+20190807 what does that mean for our future?
+20190808 is being a hermit no longer possible?
+20190809 sustainable hermitage
+20190810 hobos, hermits, hedgehogs.
+Good band name? album? whatevs.
+20190811